Margaret McDermott Bridge: History

-Despite the concrete part of the bridge being open to I-30 traffic, the arched pedestrian and bicycle bridges are still closed, due to concerns with cables that connect the arch to the base of the bridges, and their resistance to heavy winds.
+Despite the concrete part of the bridge being open to I-30 traffic, the arched pedestrian and bicycle bridges remained closed, due to concerns with cables that connect the arch to the base of the bridges, and their resistance to heavy winds.
 When they vibrate from these winds, this has resulted in multiple incidents where the stress from the vibrations caused several cable anchor rods to fail.
 Furthermore, the stress has also caused the bridges to crack significantly and resulted in multiple occasions in which rods were cracked and twisted, with the small diameter of the rods resulting on putting more stress on them.
 The lack of testing and the multiple issues plaguing the bridges led to a large dispute; Calatrava blamed the contractor for a lack of testing and using the wrong parts, and state transportation officials blamed Calatrava and the city of Dallas.
-Due to that, coupled with the need to add additional painting and lighting, the arched bridges to open to pedestrian and bicycle traffic in June of 2021.
+As a result of that and the need to add additional painting and lighting, the opening of the arched bridges for pedestrian and bicycle traffic was delayed until June of 2021.

 In April 2019, the Dallas City Council approved a repair expected to cost over $7 million and take over three years.
 The arched pedestrian bridge has resulted in a dispute between the City, TxDOT, and now the engineering firm responsible for the dangerous final product.
 So far, there are not reports that cables have struck vehicles.
 In January 2021, the Dallas Morning News reported that the bridge could be open to pedestrians to walk and bike over the Trinity River before the end of the year.

 The bridge officially opened to pedestrians and cyclists in June 2021.